 In 2Q21, three new low-rise Post Panamax cranes were delivered and installed at Port Everglades, a ceremony in which several of our PEAT members were in attendance.
-In addition, we asked our members to submit letters of support to the ACOE as they hear comments regarding the updated environmental surveys which will allow us to proceed with the relocation of the US Coast Guard Station, Phase One of the overall Widening and Deepening Project.
+In April, we asked our members to submit letters of support to the ACOE as they hear comments regarding the updated environmental surveys which will allow us to proceed with the relocation of the US Coast Guard Station, Phase One of the overall Widening and Deepening Project.
+Then in June, we asked our members to send letters of support to the U.S. Sec. of Transportation as part of a grant proposal for the Port's Berth and Modernization project.
 Our goal is to continue to show the huge importance this Port has to the success of Broward County, South Florida, the United States and especially all of our local businesses.